spyroot/photongen/photon_dpdk23.11/README.md

 ```

+In our example, we are utilizing Virtual Functions (VFs).
+Therefore, we begin
+by creating 8 VFs on the target adapter.
+In the example below, the parent adapter PF is named eno1.

-In our example we are using VF , hence we first create 8 VFs , we set all VF to trusted mode and disable spoof check
+We set all VFs to trusted mode and disable spoof check.
-we store a VF mac address and vf_local_name a vf local interface name
+Additionally, we store a VF MAC address and VF local interface name (vf_local_name).

 ```bash
 ip link show $default_adapter